 A paying banker should be very cautious in finding out the alterations that may appear on a cheque.
 A banker will be held liable for paying any materially altered cheque.
 If there is any material alteration, the banker should return it with a memorandum "Alteration requires drawer's confirmation".
-A materially altered cheque can only be honored if the alteration is confirmed by the drawer by means of his full signature.
+A materially altered cheque can only be honored if the alteration is confirmed by the Precaution to be taken before a Cheque for Payment and Statutory Protection - Collecting Banker Duties and Stationary Protection drawer by means of his full signature.
 However, in case a cheque is materially altered and the banker makes payment, he shall be discharged form liability only when he proves the following: